Is ECB Bancorp Inc Undervalued - GuruFocus.com

 Valuation

-Shares of ECB Bancorp Inc were trading for $10.99 apice on the day of John Migliozzi’s recent buy.
-This gives the stock a market cap of $100.837 Millions.
+Shares of ECB Bancorp Inc were trading for $10.8999 apice on the day of O'Neil Richard J Jr’s recent buy.
+This gives the stock a market cap of $100.008 Millions.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.